The logo for Lawn.com.au

 Root vegetables such as carrots, turnips, and potatoes are also ideal for winter gardens, as they can be planted early in the season and harvested just before the first frost.

-These front tolerant vegetables are hardy plants that can withstand cooler temperatures.
+These hardy plants can withstand cooler temperatures and even a light frost.

 Cabbage